-I am starting an ERC Consolidator grant on automata and logic.
-The project is called “A unified theory of finite-state recognisability”, and its main goal is to find algebraic structures (like monoids) for things like infinite trees or profinite words.
+I am leading an ERC Consolidator grant on automata and logic called “A unified theory of finite-state recognisability”.
+The main goal is to find algebraic structures (like monoids) for things like infinite trees or profinite words.
 However, I can be very flexible on the topic, as long as it is tangentially connected to logic or automata.

 Here is a way of drawing graphs of bounded tree width, inspired by metro maps.
 The horizontal black lines are graph edges, the coloured shapes are vertices, and the gray background is the tree underlying the decomposition.

 The mathematical content of the picture is that a graph has tree width k if and only if it is a subgraph of a (k+1)-colourable chordal graph (thanks to Michał Pilipczuk for pointing this out).

 In 2013, I joined the EATCS council.
 Here is what I promised to do:

 I am a candidate for the EATCS council.
 My program consists of three items.
 The first item is something where I promise concrete action, the remaining two are more speculative.

 Update.
 The first item is solved: starting with 2016, ICALP will be using the open access LIPICS system.
 As it turned out, this idea had overwhelming support inside the council.

 A presentation on documents about Mojżesz Presburger from the archives of Warsaw University